ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 #### From _The North Australian, Ipswich and General Advertiser (Ipswich, Qld. : 1856 - 1862)_

 #### 1857-12-08 &middot; Brisbane, Queensland

 <table style="width: 100%;"><tr><td style="width: 50%">

+MISCELLANEA; Never inquire tboii of the
+printer for the news ; for behold it is
+bis duty at the appointed time to give
+it tin to thec Without asking.
+Do not
 make a practice of borrowing thy
 neighbour&#x27;s papers— it is neither honest
 nor independent.
 When tfaou dost enter